arminabf/sigtrace/README.md

 and stop the process with Ctrl-C.

-The tool should give an output similar to following
+By testing the tool with _segfault_ you should get an output similar to following

 ```
 [sigtrace] Received signal SIGSEGV (11).